sudoaza/pipegpt/README.md

                           Maximum reply length in characters.
 Prompt plus reply length are contrained to max length 4097.
     -m MODEL, --model MODEL
                           ML Model to use 'text' (default) for 'text-davinci-003' or 'code' for 'code-davinci-002'.
+    -n NUMBER, --number NUMBER
+                          Minimum number of lines to return.
+Combine with -l/--list.
+    -b, --batch           Batch input longer than 4k and concat output.

 By default it just passes the input to chatGPT.